-One of my all-time favorite platforms in my business is my customer relationship management software called Honeybook.
-You can do a number of things in there to manage your business including sending invoices and contracts, workflows and automations, email templates, scheduling, and so much more!
-In this video, I’m going to walk you through exactly how I setup my own company settings within my Honeybook account and how you can too.
+One of my all-time favorite tools in my business is my customer relationship management software called Honeybook.
+This software does SO many things to help you manage your business including sending invoices and contracts, workflows and automations, email templates, scheduling calendar appointments and calls, and so much more!
+In the video below and throughout this post, I’m going to walk you through exactly how I setup my own company settings within my Honeybook account and how you can too.

-Having your company settings in place is one of the KEY things to do right from the start because it allows your brand to be consistent within your account.
-You can get your brand, your colors, and your preferences in place right from the start.
-In addition to that, you can setup your integrations, bank details, team members, and so much more!
+Let’s get your brand, your colors, and your preferences in place right from the start.
+In addition to that, you can setup your account integrations, bank details, add team members if needed, and so much more!

 Getting Started with Honeybook | How to Add Your Custom Branding to Honeybook

-When you first open Honeybook, you’ll open up to the dashboard.
+When you first open your Honeybook account, you’ll open up to the dashboard.
 From there, you’ll want to click on the right hand corner and go to “Company Settings”.
 Once in there, you’ll build your “professional presence”.
 This is where you’ll setup your company name, your email address, phone number, company type, and your website.

 Once you have these details in, scroll right below to “Brand Elements”.
 This is where you’ll add your logo, brand colors, and your default header image.
+That defult header is what will be pulled into your brochures and templates when you create them but you can easily change this image later.
 On the right hand side, you’ll see a preview header so you can see exactly what your clients will see when you are sending files to them.
 Something important to note is that you can change these settings when you are ready to send the files if you’d like so you have flexibility in that.

 At the very bottom of the company settings page, you can find a bunch of places to include your social media links.
-This can include your Twitter, Instagram.
-Facebook, Pinterest, and more.
-You can include the links to each of your different platforms so they are easy for your clients to locate.
+This can include your Instagram, Facebook, Pinterest, and more.
+Be sure to include the links to each of your different platforms so they are easy for your clients to locate.
 Lastly, you can include optional info underneath with your address if you like too.

 These are the basic building blocks to getting your Honeybook account looking the way you visually want.
 This really helps your Honeybook account look and feel like YOU!